codeslash21/explore_weather_trend/README.md

 >  * Jupyter Notebook
 >  * Google docs

+This analysis is based on the `results.csv` file which contains temperature data along with year.

 ### License:
 This project is under _MIT License_ see more in [LICENSE]()